 Health savings accounts (HSAs) are an option to help pay for today’s medical expenses and are typically coupled with a high deductible health insurance plan.
 But a health savings account can be even more valuable when you consider its place in your retirement-savings tool kit.

-People are living longer than ever, with the Social Security Administration saying that a woman turning 65 today can expect to live to 86.6, while men turning 65 today can expect to live to 84.3.1 Improved medical care is one reason we’ll enjoy more golden years than our grandparents or even our parents.
+People are living longer than ever, with the Social Security Administration saying that men and women turning 65 today can expect to live into their mid-80s .1 Improved medical care is one reason we’ll enjoy more golden years than our grandparents or even our parents.
 But as people age into their 70s, 80s and beyond, medical care becomes an ongoing necessity — barring any medical miracles in the near future.

 Social Security may pay for some of those costs, but likely can’t cover all expenses for many people.
 Indeed, there are some questions about what kind of income stream from the Social Security program people will be able to depend on in the future.
 Those medical costs then will likely fall more and more upon an individual’s personal savings.
-(Calculator: Retirement income)
+(Learn more: Social Security basics )

 Health savings account – better with age